SophieSjoberg/ca-prepcourse-3/ruby/basicsyntax_rb.md

 ```

+(Think about what this code does and consider the simplicity of Ruby.)
 If you want to execute it from your terminal you can do:

 ```shell
 $ ruby hello_world.rb